 During the event, each rider is considered to be on a personal ride.
 RUSA, the ACP, and other organizers cannot and do not accept responsibility for any accidents that may occur during the course of the event.

 No following cars are allowed under any circumstances.
-Teams using a support car can receive support from their car only at the control points listed on their route cards.
+Teams using a support car can receive support from their car only at the checkpoints listed on their route cards.
 Assistance from other motorized non-participants is also not permitted, except in the case of a medical emergency.
 There may be secret and roving checkpoints.

 Only human-powered vehicles are allowed.
 All vehicles must be equipped with functional front and rear lights, per standard randonneuring regulations.
 Front and rear lights must be firmly affixed to the vehicle and be of sufficient brightness to satisfy the applicable State Highway Code(s).
 They must be mounted on the vehicle during the entire 24-hour period.
 Support cars may not carry the riders' lights during daytime hours.
 Riding in a group does not change the lighting requirement; all riders must use their lights.
 Roving event officials can and will confiscate the route card of any rider riding without lights.

 During hours of darkness or other low-light conditions, all riders must wear a reflective vest or some other device that clearly places significant reflective material on the front and back of the rider.
 During these times all riders will also wear a reflective ankle band around each ankle.
 (Due to their unusual seating position, recumbent riders may modify their reflective torso devices to show better from front and rear.)
-Other reflective devices on clothing, shoes, helmets, and machines are encouraged for increased safety - but they are extra and may not take the place of the minimum items listed above.
+Other reflective devices on clothing, shoes, helmets, and vehicles are encouraged for increased safety - but they are extra and may not take the place of the minimum items listed above.
 Riders must review the RUSA Reflectivity guide and are strongly encouraged to meet the recommended minimum standards for torso reflectivity described in that document.

 Regardless of whether or not an RBA or ride organizer conducts a gear/equipment inspection at the start of a ride, failure to have and display appropriate reflective gear and required lighting may result in an immediate disqualification.